Maytag Dryer Troubleshooting No Heat: How to Fix it Fast

 4. If there is no continuity, the thermostat is faulty and should be replaced.

-See Also Panda Dryer Troubleshooting: Quick Fixes for Reliable Performance
+See Also Dexter Dryer Troubleshooting: Expert Tips for Quick Fixes

 By understanding and addressing these possible causes of no heat in a Maytag dryer, you can save time and money by troubleshooting the issue yourself.
 Remember to always prioritize safety and consult a professional technician if you’re unsure about any repair steps.